denersoares/D4rwin/README.md

 - **Cluster Combination**: Users can choose to combine clusters of sequences from the same marker before filtering, ensuring that redundant sequences are handled early.
 - **Hybrid Species Support**: Handles hybrid species names (e.g., *Bos indicus x Bos taurus*) for accurate filtering.
 - **Multi-level Filtering**: Allows filtering at taxonomic levels higher than species, such as genus, family, order, and class, in two stages:
-  1. **Stage 1**: Run the command at the species level to remove duplicates and combine identical marker clusters.
+  1. **Stage 1**: Run manually the command at the species level to remove duplicates, combine identical marker clusters and ensure that redundant sequences for species level are handled.
-  2. **Stage 2**: Rerun the command with the desired higher taxonomic level (e.g., genus, family, order, or class) to append corresponding taxonomic information to the sequence names.
+  2. **Stage 2**: Change to the new folder called  *0.Clusters_filtered_per_Species*, and rerun manually the command with the desired higher taxonomic level (e.g., genus, family, order, or class).

 **Additional Outputs**:
-- **Filtered Sequences**: Filtered sequences are saved in a directory called *0.Clusters_filtered*, with taxonomic labels added as per the chosen level.
-- **Taxonomic Information**: The taxonomic labels are appended to species names, ensuring the sequences are clearly identified for further analysis.
+- **Taxonomic Information**: The taxonomic labels (genus, family, order or class) are appended to species names, ensuring the sequences are clearly identified for further analysis.
 - **Filtered Clusters by Taxonomic Level**: Filtered markers are stored in a directory named according to the selected taxonomic level (e.g., *0.Clusters_filtered_per_Genus*).

 ---